Wallaceburg Antique Motor and Boat Outing: Activities

 In addition to antique vehicle exhibitions, WAMBO also includes a number of other significant events: A car dream cruise, soap box races, a toy show, art in the park, live bands, food vendors, art and craft vendors, pioneer crafts at the museum, camping in Crothers Park, and free admission to the Wallaceburg and District Museum.
+Live entertainment has included an Eagles tribute band (2013), and a Supertramp tribute band (2022).
+A regular function is a large interdenominational church service on Sunday, under what was a few hours earlier the large beer tent.